CorrelAid/hugo-website/content/en/_index.md

     img="/images/data-science-for-good.jpg"
     order="order-md-0"
 >}}
-    We provide project-based consultancy for non-profit organizations.
-Through our decentral network of over 650 skilled voluntary data scientists we democratize the potential of advanced data analysis.
+    We provide an innovative skilled-volunteering solution.
+Through our decentral network of over 650 skilled voluntary data scientists we democratize the potential of advanced data analysis and start projects with mission-driven organisations.
 {{< /feature >}}

 {{< feature